-None of these six exceptions permits a majority of a legislative body to meet together with staff in advance of a meeting for a collective briefing.
+None of these exceptions permits a majority of a legislative body to meet together with staff in advance of a meeting for a collective briefing.
 Any such briefings that involve a majority of the body in the same place and time must be open to the public and satisfy Brown Act meeting notice and agenda requirements.
+Staff may provide written briefings (e.g., staff updates, emails from the city manager, confidential memos from the city attorney) to the full legislative body, but apart from privileged memos, the written materials may be subject to disclosure as public records as discussed in chapter 4.